cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 smartly suitable for submitted job.

-It provides structural and dynamic network analysis, has number of algorithms for ``network analysis such as shortest path, sub path, motif counting, centrality and graph traversal''.
-CiNet has number of range of network visualization modules.
+It provides structural and dynamic network analysis, has number of algorithms for

+> ``network analysis such as shortest path, sub path, motif counting,
+> centrality and graph traversal''.

+CiNet has number of
+range of network visualization modules.
 CiNet is actively being used by several universities, researchers and analysist.

-# NWB -o-
+# NWB :o:

 |          |                           |